ms-iot/content/en-US/win10/samples/nodejs-blinky.md

 ### Set up your PC
 * Install [Python 2.7](https://www.python.org/downloads/){:target="_blank"}.

-### Install Node.js (Chakra)
 * Install x64 or x86 Node.js (Chakra) from [here](http://aka.ms/node-chakra-installer).
-Even though we'll be running an ARM version of Node.js on the Raspberry Pi, we still need this step to install the npm package we used in the next steps.
+Even though we'll be running an ARM version of Node.js on the Raspberry Pi, we still need this step to install the npm package used in the next steps.
 * Create a folder on your PC that will contain the files for your app.
-Let's call it c:\MyNodejsBlinky
+Let's call it c:\MyNodejsBlinky.
 * In a command window, cd to c:\MyNodejsBlinky.
-* Run `npm install uwp --target_arch=arm.
+* Run `npm install uwp --target_arch=arm`.
 This step will install the [uwp npm package](https://www.npmjs.com/package/uwp) that will allow you to access UWP APIs from your Node.js code.
 * In the same folder, create new file called blinky.js, copy the content below and save:
 <UL>